bunsanweb/bunsanweb/features-from-anatta-engine.md

 Features are provides as some of these generic objects injected implementations inside.

-One of profits prooviding interface as stardard object is easily mixable to unknown/yet-unborn technologies.
+One of profits providing interface as stardard object is easily mixable to unknown/yet-unborn technologies.
-The openess is important to build the decentralized world.
+The openness is important to build the decentralized world.

-## "Generic Reverse Proxy" as a first decemposition
+## "Generic Reverse Proxy" as a first decomposition

 Programs on `anatta-engine` has ability of publishing their information as Web server style request/response.